 The ultimate shade and protection.

 Keeping out of the sun’s harmful rays in the summer is more important now than ever before and patio awnings offer the best in shading your outdoor area.
 The effects of harsh sunlight on fabrics and furnishings are also prevented with the shading provided by a suitable awning.

 Samson Awnings have installed large awnings on many properties to give efficient shelter and shading.
 The Samson range of fixed sliding track conservatory blinds and awnings offer a solution to controlling the light and temperature in your conservatory too.

 The Pergola system is the ultimate retractable terrace awning with each unit covering up to 33 square metres at one time, giving a very large covered area with fully waterproofed material cover for use in sun, wind and rain.
 Operation is by remote control and can be set at any stage of opening or closing.

 Although Samson supply all awnings as manual or electric operation compared to an umbrella the operation is simple and there is never any need to dismantle the awning in winter as all our awnings are generally fully enclosed when not in use preventing the frost in winter and mouldy lines of algae seen on exposed lower quality awnings.

 The awnings correctly installed and in a reasonably controlled environment are also tested to wind speeds of about 50 miles per hour unlike a simple umbrella which would have disappeared at lower wind speeds.

-Quite simply a patio awning is the perfect way to add the benefits of an extra room and living space without the hassle of planning or building work involved and at the same time you have control when you want to use it or not.
+Quite simply a patio awning is the perfect way to add the benefits of extra living space without the hassle of planning or building work involved and at the same time you have control when you want to use it or not.